joshcol9232/nea-12ColcloughJ/Write-Up/Analysis.md

 $$
 Where $r_0$ to $r_3$ is the result of the operation, and $a_0$ to $a_3$ is the 4 bytes that make up the input column.

 This is matrix multiplication, but we need to do dot product multiplication.
-This is where we multiply each corresponding element in each row of the pre-defined matrix (the one with numbers already in it), with the corresponding element in $a_0$ to $a_3$, and then adds them up MOD2 (so that it is still 1 byte).
+This is where we multiply each corresponding element in each row of the pre-defined matrix (the one with numbers already in it), with the corresponding element in a_0 to a_3, and then adds them up MOD2, also known as XOR (so that it is still 1 byte).

 One way to represent this is like this:
 $$